 Why are we always rushing the kids from one place to another?
 Why do we schedule play dates with strangers, wait, why is that even a thing?
 Is it really better to DIY slime and playdoh instead of buying it off-the-shelf (like how our parents used to?) #justasking

 Parents these days are always doing so much.
-I feel like if I stopped for a minute to smell the roses and enjoy “one more minute” of watching TV with my child, he will struggle academically in Primary 1 in the near future. :O
+I feel like if I stopped for a minute to smell the roses and enjoy “one more minute” of watching TV with my child, he will struggle to catch up to his peers in the near future. :O

 Why can’t we slow down and enjoy the growing up years?